 This project, started in 2015, seeks to restore the red squirrel population of the area, which appeared to have been replaced by greys, with the associated negative impact on trees, woodlands and songbirds.

-Now in 2021, the project’s seventh year, the initiative enjoys considerable local community support with widespread engagement of landowners, who actively participate, both financially and in practical ways.
+The initiative enjoys considerable local community support with widespread engagement of landowners, who actively participate, both financially and in practical ways.
 In addition to support from corporate and individual sponsors, we have attracted grants from the Area of Outstanding Natural Beauty/ Landscape Trust, the Barnes Conservation Trust, the Bittern Countryside Community Interest Company and the Linder Foundation.

 Thanks to this level of support, sustained management across the area has significantly reduced the impact of grey squirrels on trees and other wildlife.
 For that, we must thank the combined efforts of landowners and a committed band of paid and voluntary community-based rangers.

 The latest phase of the project sees our volunteers in Arnside and Silverdale playing a key role in a grey squirrel fertility control research programme commissioned by the UK Squirrel Accord, working with the Animal and Plant Health Agency and the University of Cumbria.
 Ultimately, we hope to restore a thriving red squirrel population either through natural processes or if conditions allow, reintroductions.